codewiz-man/touchpad_mouse/readme.md

 You can configure the server settings in the `config.json` file, including the server port and sensitivity.

+## Disclaimer

+**Note:** This application is currently under development and has not undergone extensive testing.
+It may be unstable and should be used with caution.
+Please report any issues you encounter, and consider contributing to its development.

+While we strive to maintain the quality and stability of this software, we cannot guarantee its performance in all environments or use cases.
+Use this application at your own risk.

+Your feedback and contributions are highly appreciated as they can help improve the reliability and functionality of this project.

+Thank you for your understanding.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.